WDAY-TV

 WDAY-TV (channel 6) is a television station in Fargo, North Dakota, United States, affiliated with ABC.
-It serves as the flagship television property of locally based Forum Communications Company, which also owns WDAY radio (970 AM) and The Forum of Fargo-Moorhead.
-The television and radio stations share studios on South 8th Street in downtown Fargo, while WDAY-TV's transmitter is located near Amenia.
+It serves as the flagship television property of locally based Forum Communications Company, which also owns The Forum of Fargo-Moorhead.
+WDAY-TV's studios are located on South 8th Street in downtown Fargo, and its transmitter is located near Amenia.

 Semi-satellites

 WDAY-TV serves one of the largest geographic viewing areas of any station in the United States.
 It consists of all of North Dakota as well as northwestern Minnesota, northern South Dakota, eastern Montana, southern Manitoba, Canada including Winnipeg, and far western Ontario, Canada including Kenora.
 It covers this region with a network of three full-power semi-satellites: WDAZ-TV (channel 8) in Grand Forks, KBMY (channel 17) in Bismarck, and KMCY (channel 14) in Minot, which itself is a semi-satellite of KBMY.

 WDAZ-TV

 WDAZ-TV (channel 8), serving Grand Forks and licensed to Devils Lake, operates as a semi-satellite of WDAY-TV.
 As such, it simulcasts all network and syndicated programming as provided through WDAY-TV, and the two stations share a website.
 However, WDAZ-TV airs separate legal identifications and commercial inserts targeting the Grand Forks metro and northern portion of the Fargo–Grand Forks market.
 Local newscasts, produced by WDAY-TV, are simulcast on both stations.
 The two stations are counted as a single unit for ratings purposes.